santiagoviteri01/santiagoviteri01.github.io./README.md

 ![Histograms](imagenes/histogram1.png)
 ![Histograms](imagenes/histogram2.png)

-##  Dataset and Dataprocess
+## Dataprocess

-In this project, I used historical player statistics from the 2016-2017 to 2023-2024 seasons, which I obtained from Vaastav’s GitHub repository ([Vaastav's FPL Data Repository](https://github.com/vaastav/Fantasy-Premier-League)).
-The dataset contains various player attributes, such as goals scored, assists, and clean sheets.
-My main focus is on analyzing how news articles and the `chance_of_playing_this_round` variable can offer insights into a player's likelihood of starting in an upcoming match.

-Here’s how I processed the textual data:
+Once I got a first glance of the data, I processed the textual data in the following way:

 #### Tokenization and Vocabulary Building